Working with compound IDs and unique constraints

 }

-Although there are only two fields in the response, those two fields make up a compound ID named postId_userId
+Although there are only two fields in the response, those two fields make up a compound ID named postId_userId.

-You can also create a named compound ID or compound unique constraint by using the @@id
+You can also create a named compound ID or compound unique constraint by using the @@id or @@unique attributes' name field.
+For example:

 model Like {